 While the last section covered what you as a therapist can do to avoid committing unethical acts, oftentimes the company is the primary offender.
 This is because many companies are putting profits before patients and quality care.

 You may be given unrealistic productivity standards, which forces many therapists to work off of the clock.
-This is more than just “not cool” but in fact illegal in many states.
+This is not only terrible for the therapists forced to do this regularly, but it is also illegal in many states.

 Other common practices of unethical settings include being urged to provide therapy to individuals that do not actually need therapy.
-This includes high level individuals that are independent with all basic and instrumental ADLs, as well as very sick, frail, or even dying people with ultra-high minutes that would not benefit from skilled therapy.
+This includes high level individuals that are independent with all basic and instrumental ADLs, as well as very sick, frail people with ultra-high minutes that would not benefit from skilled therapy.

 What Can You Do To Avoid Unethical Practices?

-The best solution I can offer to this is to get out of there and find a different setting.
+The best solution I can offer to this is to get out of there and find a different setting or employer.

 It’s definitely easier said than done for me to tell you to find a new job with more ethical practices.
-I totally get that it’s hard to find a good OT job.
-You can read more about it here.
+I totally get that it’s hard to find a good OT job, especially as a new grad.

 But even so, I still want to encourage you to try to get to a place where you feel confident and comfortable as a clinician every day.
 You became an OT to love and enjoy your career, and I don’t want you to be miserable!

-If you have any specific questions at your workplace that you aren’t sure about, it is never a bad idea to consult with your facility’s legal team (if you have one).
+If you have any specific questions at your workplace that you aren’t sure about, you can consult with your facility’s legal team or your own attorney if that feels more appropriate.

 Most hospitals have lawyers on staff to help consult with you to prevent any issues.
-Your professors from OT school may also be willing to lend you words of advice if you’re concerned but hesitant to discuss with your employer (understandably).
+Your professors from OT school may also be willing to lend you words of advice if you’re concerned but are understandably hesitant to discuss matters with your employer’s legal team.

 Do you have any tips you would share with new occupational therapists regarding how to advocate for themselves during unethical situations?
 Have you been faced with difficult situations in the past?

-I also would love any positive comments on ethical settings you work in to encourage others that not every therapy setting is “bad,” and that quality patient care still does come first in most settings.
+We would also would love to hear any positive stories about ethical settings that you work in to show new grads and students that not every therapy setting is unethical, and that quality patient care still does come first in most settings.